Will the best Catholic catechism for children please stand up?

-Writing is a dangerous business because the more that is written, the more possibility there is for error or an oversight - hopefully this is the case here.
+Writing is a dangerous business because the more that is written, the more possibility there is for error or an oversight.
+Hopefully this is the case with this Catholic catechism for children.
 If the statements are purposeful, the extra text (fluff) is an easy place to hide an error.

 So many times tainted books hide error at the 2/3 to 3/4 mark where catechists aren't so alert.
 Priests, teachers, and parents read the first half of the book, check the last chapter, and think that the rest must be fine.

 Pope Saint Pius X's encyclical Pascendi covers how easy it is for good priests to miss bad elements in a book.
 It is even harder for the laity as we are distracted and pressed for time.

 The NSJFCC page 49 phrases the truth of the Resurrection in a way that does not make it plain that Jesus rose by His own omnipotent power.
 Yes, it's true that when one Person of the Blessed Trinity acts, they all Three act; yet see the explanation from The Catechism of the Council of Trent further down this page that shows that it is important to teach that Jesus rose by His own power using the active tense.